|

 people paint the house number on their bins, all in the interest of

-getting their own bin back after the refuse collectors have been round.
+getting their own bin back after the refuse teams have been round.

 I don't know what the bugs cost,

-but the plastic letters cost me just a few pence.
-Maybe it would have been
+letters cost me just a few pence.
+Maybe it

-cheaper and caused a lot less hassle to issue householders with the
+would have been cheaper and caused a lot less hassle to issue

-appropriate numbers.
-Perhaps the council felt some people wouldn't put
+householders with the appropriate numbers.
+Perhaps the council felt some

 I am totally in favour of